-California passed a law (AB5), effective January 1, 2020, that dramatically changes the rules employers must use to determine whether workers are employees or independent contractors ("ICs") in the state.
+A law called AB5 took effect in California on January 1, 2020 that dramatically changed the rules employers must use to determine whether workers are employees or independent contractors ("ICs") in the state.
 The distinction is important because independent contractors are not entitled to most of the protections and benefits that employees get.
 This includes a minimum wage, overtime pay, unemployment insurance, workers’ compensation insurance, and paid family leave.

 (A) is free from the control and direction of the hiring entity in connection with the performance of the work, both under the contract for the performance of the work and in fact, and

 (B) performs work that is outside the usual course of the hiring entity’s business, and